Multimedia Content Editor / Cool Tools columnist

 The first gadget Keith Shaw ever wanted was the Merlin, a red plastic toy that beeped and played Tic-Tac-Toe and other various games.
 Since then, his obsession with technology, both small and large, has grown into the multimedia empire that is Cool Tools.
 A child of the '70s and teen-ager of the '80s, Shaw has been a fan of computers, technology and video games right from the start.
 He won an award in 8th grade for programming a game on the school's only computer, and saved his allowance to buy an Atari 2600.
 He took a side trip in the '90s to the world of newspaper journalism, and has worked at a variety of newspapers in New York, Florida and Massachusetts.

 In 1997, he combined his love of technology with his journalism skills, working at Computerworld for a few years before joining Network World in 1999 as the company's product reviews editor.
-In 2000, Shaw took over the Cool Tools column, which continues to appear in the print version of Network World weekly.
-Shaw started the Cool Tools video show in 2005, and in 2006 teamed up with Multimedia Editor Jason Meserve to create the company's weekly Twisted Pair podcast (RIP).
+In 2000, Shaw took over the Cool Tools column, and the rest, they say, is history.

 Shaw has a bachelor's degree in newspaper journalism from Syracuse University.
 He won an award from the American Society of Business Publication Editors for a 2003 article on anti-spam testing, and a Gold Award in their 2010 Digital Awards Competition for the "ABCs of IT" video series.